hrzap/checkplease-doc/api.md

 Ordering a check
 ====
 Use the **POST /mojChecks** API to order a check.
+Always pass GOLD as the priority.

-For example, to order a check on Fred Flintstone with 3 day turnaround (from the command line, using curl):
+For example, to order a check on Fred Flintstone (from the command line, using curl):

 ````
 curl -X POST https://api.checkplease.co.nz/api/mojChecks \